-The holiday season is usually met with indecision, headaches and a flurry of last-minute shopping as you frantically try to balance life (because it never gives you a break) with finding the perfect gift for your favorite people.
+The holiday season is usually met with indecision, headaches and a flurry of last-minute shopping as you frantically try to balance life (because it never gives you a break) with finding the perfect gift for your favourite people.

-After all, that's what the holidays are about right?
+After all, that's what the holidays are about, right?
 Having a good time with great people, and giving something to get that smile and squeal of excitement.

 Consoles and handhelds

 The console war between gaming veterans Sony and Microsoft has been amplified this year with the upcoming release of two new next-gen consoles.
 Other gaming names refuse to be left out though, and have entered their machines into the console race for a chance to sit in your living rooms.

 First up on our list is the Sony PlayStation 4.
 The system boasts great features like free streaming and recording and the PS4 is more developer-friendly - meaning the list of games will continue to grow, allowing more variety.